tomjoht/tomjoht.github.io/_posts/2020/1/2020-01-10-upcoming-webinar-dev-doc-trends.md

 ---
-title: "Upcoming webinar: Comparing trends in developer docs with more general tech comm trends."
+title: "Upcoming webinar: How Trends in API Documentation Differ from other Tech Comm Trends"
-permalink: /blog/upcoming-webinar-comparing-dev-doc-trends/
+permalink: /blog/upcoming-webinar-trends-api-docs-differ-from-other-trends/
 categories:
 - api-doc
 keywords:
 bitlink: https://idratherbewriting.site/webinardevdoctrends
 description: "I'm giving a webinar on trends in developer docs on March 12, 2020.
 The webinar is through the STC Washington DC chapter but anyone is invited to attend.
 Details are below."
-published: false
 ---

 ## Webinar Description

 <a href="https://www.eventbrite.com/e/trends-in-developer-documentation-a-report-and-analysis-of-tools-workflows-and-challenges-for-tech-tickets-88992728647"><img style="border: 1px solid #dedede" src="https://idratherbewritingmedia.com/images/apiwebinardevdocdc.png" alt="Webinar on Comparing trends in developer docs with more general tech comm trends"/></a>

-**Webinar:** Comparing trends in developer docs with more general tech comm trends.<br/>
+**Webinar:** How Trends in API Documentation Differ from other Tech Comm Trends<br/>
 **Presenter:** Tom Johnson<br/>
 **Date:** Thursday, March 12, 2020 <br/>
 **Location:** Online<br/>